Ynn/selfstar/intro-felix.md

 To illustrate this, we will try to stop the Felix Web Management Console (the console will not be accessible anymore!).

 First, use the lb command and search for the "Apache Felix Web Management Console".
-Here is what tyou get:
+Here is what you get:

 {code lang="bash"}
 g! lb
    24|Active     |    1|Apache Felix Web Management Console (3.1.6)
 {/code}

-From this, we see that the webconsole bundle id is 24.
+From this, we get the webconsole bundle id: 24.

 If you have not done it yet, go to the [webconsole]({#link_web_console#}) and check that the site is working.
 Then stop the console&nbsp;: